-As increases in phantom shares increase the percentage of sidelined votes, they are likely to affect the probability of a given proposal passing or failing.
-To assess the impact of phantom shares from this perspective, we model the probability of different proposals passing.
-As this setting typically relies on the counterfactual that the phantom shares would have been voted by the ETF sponsors, we modify our total phantom shares variable by assigning a vote direction (for/against) to the phantom shares based on how the ETF sponsor voted the shares they actually held in custody.
+shares they actually held in custody.
 We analyze contested (pass or fail within a margin of 5%) shareholder proposals that address governance items (Bach and Metzger (2019)), and corporate governance proposals that were affected by the 2012 SEC rule change (see footnote 9).
-We find that an increase in phantom shares that would have been voted in favor of the proposal, but were not due to being sidelined, significantly decreases the probability of these proposals passing.
+We find that an increase in phantom shares that would have been voted in favor of the proposal, but were not (due to being sidelined), significantly decreases the probability of these proposals passing.
 Indeed, a one standard deviation increase in phantom missing 'for' votes causes governance items to switch from being likely to pass, to likely to fail.
 Next, we exploit a special setting where assigning a vote direction to the phantom shares is not necessary: proposals where shares outstanding serves as the base for voting outcomes so phantom shares (reflected as broker non-votes) would count as 'against' votes.
-In this setting, we further confirm that increases in phantom shares lead to reduced likelihood of passage.
-Overall, our findings suggest that phantom shares affect the voting outcomes through sidelined votes.
+Consequently, we further confirm that increases in phantom shares lead to reduced likelihood of passage.
+Overall, our findings emphasize the significant implications of phantom shares by documenting how phantom shares indeed affect the voting outcomes through sidelined votes.